brockmuellers/brockmuellers.github.io/_posts/2021-08-17-climate-resources.md

 ---
 layout: post
-title: "List: climate change resources"
+title: "Climate change resources"
 subtitle: "Understanding and combating climate change"
 categories: climate
-image: /assets/images/foot.jpg
+image: /assets/images/redwood_ring.jpg
 ---
 ---

-I've spent months trying to understand climate change and the current state of mitigation strategies.
+I've spent months trying to understand climate change, the current state of mitigation strategies, and how I can make a difference.
 These are some resources that I've found helpful.

 ## Staying positive